nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2b.
-Some fields are inputed wrongly
+Some fields are inputted wrongly
     * 2b1.
 CinnamonBun shows the appropriate error message.

       Use case resumes at step 2.